North Texas hosts Pittman and Tulane

 Denton, Texas; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Tulane visits North Texas after Sherese Pittman scored 25 points in Tulane’s 78-67 victory over the Rice Owls.
+BOTTOM LINE: Tulane takes on North Texas after Sherese Pittman scored 25 points in Tulane’s 78-67 victory over the Rice Owls.

 The Eagles are 11-1 in home games.
-North Texas is fourth in the AAC scoring 68.7 points while shooting 42.3% from the field.
+North Texas is seventh in the AAC with 10.4 offensive rebounds per game led by Tommisha Lampkin averaging 3.3.

-The Green Wave are 8-3 in conference games.
-Tulane ranks fourth in the AAC shooting 33.0% from 3-point range.
+The Green Wave are 8-3 in conference matchups.
+Tulane scores 70.1 points and has outscored opponents by 6.6 points per game.

-North Texas makes 42.3% of its shots from the field this season, which is 5.6 percentage points higher than Tulane has allowed to its opponents (36.7%).
-Tulane averages 6.0 made 3-pointers per game this season, 0.4 more makes per game than North Texas allows.

-The Eagles and Green Wave face off Sunday for the first time in AAC play this season.
+The Eagles and Green Wave square off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Tommisha Lampkin is scoring 16.1 points per game and averaging 9.5 rebounds for the Eagles.
-Jaaucklyn Moore is averaging 2.0 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Lampkin is scoring 16.1 points per game with 9.5 rebounds and 1.4 assists for the Eagles.
+Jaaucklyn Moore is averaging 13.3 points over the last 10 games.

-Victoria Keenan is shooting 47.2% from beyond the arc with 2.8 made 3-pointers per game for the Green Wave, while averaging 10 points and 1.7 steals.
-Amira Mabry is shooting 60.5% and averaging 13.6 points over the last 10 games.
+Pittman is averaging 13.6 points and 6.9 rebounds for the Green Wave.
+Amira Mabry is averaging 13.6 points and 5.8 rebounds over the past 10 games.

 LAST 10 GAMES: Eagles: 7-3, averaging 68.5 points, 36.4 rebounds, 12.1 assists, 6.5 steals and 3.7 blocks per game while shooting 41.5% from the field.
 Their opponents have averaged 63.7 points per game.